-This bursary is for new undergraduate students who have Refugee status or have Humanitarian Protection with three years of ordinary residence in the UK (HP+3), as defined below.
+This bursary is for new undergraduate students who have Refugee status or Humanitarian Protection as defined below.

-The definition for those studying in England, as confirmed by UKCISA, states that students with Refugee status: must be ordinarily resident in England on the first day of the first academic year of your course; and must have been recognised as a refugee by the UK Government and have remained ordinarily resident in the UK and Islands since then.
+The definition for those studying in England, as confirmed by UKCISA, states that eligible students with Refugee or Humanitarian Protection status: must be ordinarily resident in England on the first day of the first academic year of your course; and must have been recognised as a refugee or granted HP by the UK Government, or be the spouse/civil partner/child of a person with that status, and have remained ordinarily resident in the UK and Islands since then.

 To be eligible, you must also: